 Dr. André De Lorenzi, MD, is an infectious disease specialist from Brazil:

-Make no mistake, reader, no matter your opinion of Covid or of me or of my “radicalized” laissez-faire views or of anything else: the way the Wuhan virus has from the very beginning been dealt with and, continuing on through to the present moment and culminating in the repeated injections of hundreds of millions of people with an experimental Gene Transfer platform that’s not been properly vetted or tested for longterm safety precautions (and for the first time in the known history of American medicine also administered to thousands and thousands of pregnant women before any testing for safety-during-pregnancy had been conducted) — it constitutes a clear and unequivocal series of crime against humanity.
+Make no mistake, reader, no matter your opinion of Covid or of me or of my “radicalized” laissez-faire views or of anything else: the way the Wuhan virus has from the very beginning been dealt with and, continuing on through to the present moment and culminating in the repeated injections of hundreds of millions of people with an experimental Gene Transfer platform that’s not been properly vetted or tested for longterm safety precautions (and for the first time in the known history of American medicine also administered to thousands and thousands of pregnant women before any testing for safety-during-pregnancy had been conducted) — it constitutes a clear and unequivocal series of crimes against humanity.
 These are absolute violations of the Nuremberg Code.
 But even more than that: they are absolute violations of individual human rights.

 “To hold to the position of denying compassionate care to patients, and to create fear, suffering, hospitalization and death, is an immoral act.
 It is unethical, and in civil court, it is illegal.
 All of you [doing so] will be hunted.
 Every single one of you listening right now will be hunted, and justice will be served.